cnagpal/DGTHUM110/Assignment01/README.md

-# (title of ur project)
+#  Heuristic Evaluation of NY
 ## Charvi Nagpal DH110
-### Assignment 01: Heuristic Evaluation of NY
+### Assignment 01
 ---

 This assignemnt seeks to heuristically evaluate two different government websites of New York State.
+I have chosen to focus on websites that relate to New York's land.
+Specifically, the [Adirondack Park Agency](https://apa.ny.gov/index.html) and the [Geographic Information Systems Clearinghouse](http://gis.ny.gov/).
 The [10 Usability Heuristics for User Interface Design](https://www.nngroup.com/articles/ten-usability-heuristics/) are utilized to evaluate.

 The following severity rating scale will be used throughout the huersitic evalutaion.
 (1) Cosmetic problem only: need not be fixed unless extra time is available on project.